Colonial Home Renovation: What to Modernize, What to Preserve

 Click here to learn about waterproofing a basement.

-Rewiring Colonial Homes
+Rewiring Colonial homes

 Many Colonial homes were built long before today’s electrical standards, which means outdated wiring is common.
 Rewiring is a frequent request during renovations—not only to support modern appliances and technology but also to ensure safety.
 Old knob-and-tube or cloth-insulated wiring can pose fire hazards and may not meet current code requirements.
 Upgrading your home’s electrical system allows you to add more outlets, install modern lighting, and safely power everything from smart home devices to high-efficiency HVAC systems.
 A licensed electrician with experience in older homes can rewire discreetly, preserving historic plaster and woodwork wherever possible.